uspnick/ResponsiveMenuBar/README.md

 Overall, this package provides a flexible and customizable template for a single page application with a menu bar and an iframe to display content.
 It can be easily customized to fit different use cases and requirements.

+Customization
+The ResponsiveMenuBar package is highly customizable.
+You can change the colors, fonts, and other styles in the CSS code to match your website's design.
+You can also add or remove links from the menu bar by editing the HTML code.

+If you want to modify the JavaScript code, make sure to have a good understanding of JavaScript before doing so.
+The code is heavily commented, but it can be complex for beginners.

+Contributing
+If you find any issues or have suggestions for improvement, feel free to create an issue or pull request on GitHub.
+Contributions are always welcome!

+License
+The ResponsiveMenuBar package is released under the MIT License.
+Feel free to use it in your projects, commercial or non-commercial.
+Attribution is not required, but appreciated.